All of the search parameters are contained within the URL. You can share your view by sharing the URL.

 There are two types of terms:

-A Single Term is a single word such as “test” or “hello”.
+A single term is a single word such as

-A Sequence is a group of words surrounded by double quotes such as “hello dolly”.
+A sequence is a group of words surrounded by double quotes, such as

 To perform a multi-character wildcard search, use the